 Winter is defined meteorologically as December, January, and February.
 For many weather obsessives, a "good winter" is one that is cold and snowy, but for many others cold and snowy winters can be unpleasant or even life-threatening.

 Which are the coldest winters of the twentieth century?
 Here are the top ten (numbers are CET [Central England Temperature series] averages in º Celsius).

-Are winters not as good as they used to be?
+Are winters not as "good" as they used to be?
 Not lately they haven't, but it isn't clear that there is any trend until very recently (the mid 80s).
 The Great Freeze of 1962-63 was the third coldest on record.
 Before this century the coldest winters were 1739-1740 at -0.4 (let down by a relatively mild December) with the coldest being by some way the "Lorna Doone" winter of 1683-84 (average -1.2).

 Let's consider the distribution of severe winters, defined by two criteria.